Pr0kythera/Mitre-Attack-Sunburst/README.md

 # MITRE ATT&CK v18 Detection Depth Map - Multi-Layer Edition

+## Preamble

+This tool is very much POC and not security tested or ready for enterprise use.
+My intention is to add functionality and improve it over time to improve usability and robustness.
+Currently heavily relies on LLM generated codebase as I wanted to quickly iterate on ideas to get a functioning POC ready.

 ## Overview

 This tool provides native MITRE ATT&CK v18 visualization with **multi-layer detection import** capability, designed specifically for detection engineers working with modern SIEM CI/CD pipelines.